chris8855/Chess.js/README.md

 v1.0

 TO DO:
+1. Pawn can move 2 steps
-1. List of previous turns
+2. List of previous turns
-2. Win Screen
+3. Win Screen
-3. Buttons to start, pause, restart game
+4. Buttons to start, pause, restart game
-4. Add Timers
+5. Add Timers
-5. Bug Fixing
+6. Bug Fixing
-6. 1 player AI
+7. 1 player AI